The Bankrate promise

 There are limits

-When it comes to tax-related documents, you should hang on to records that help you identify sources of income, keep track of expenses, determine the value of property, prepare tax returns or support claims made on those returns.
-However, common sense -- as well as storage space -- should be your guide.
+When it comes to tax-related documents, you should hang on to records that help you identify sources of income, keep track of expenses, determine the value of property, prepared tax returns or supported claims made on those returns.
+However, common sense — as well as storage space — should be your guide.

-The rule of thumb for tax papers is hold on to them until the chance of audit passes.
-Usually, this is three years after filing.
-But if the IRS suspects you underreported your income by 25 percent or more, it gets six years to check into your tax life.
+The rule of thumb for tax papers is hold on to them until the chance of an audit passes.
+Usually, this is 3 years after filing.
+But if the IRS suspects you underreported your income by 25% or more, it gets 6 years to check into your tax life.

-That's why most accountants advise taxpayers, even those who are meticulous filers, to keep tax documents for six to 10 years.
+That’s why most accountants advise taxpayers — even those who are meticulous filers — to keep tax documents for 6 to 10 years.

 Use it or lose it

 This means you should keep 1040 forms and any accompanying tax schedules, along with the documents supporting the return, such as:

 - Receipts or canceled checks verifying tax-deductible expenses.